Transition Planning

 - thinking about their health needs

-By the age of 13-14, someone from your child’s school will be responsible for co-ordinating a meeting to discuss plans for the future.
-This should involve your child and have details of their hopes, dreams and a plan of how they will be supported to achieve them.
+By the age of 13-14, someone from your child’s school will be responsible for co-ordinating a meeting.
+The meeting will include discussion about plans for the future.
+This should involve your child and have details of their hopes and dreams.
+It should also include a plan of how they will receive support to achieve them.

-The Careers East Sussex website outlines various opportunities for young people with SEND, including finding help with educational courses and work:
+The Careers East Sussex website outlines various opportunities for young people with SEND.
+This includes finding help with educational courses and work:

-If your child has an Education, Health and Care (EHC) plan, their planning for the future starts at age 13 (Year 9).
+If your child has an Education, Health and Care (EHCP), their planning for the future starts at age 13 (Year 9).

 As well as the statutory requirement to review the plan, it will also include planning for transition into adulthood.
 This allows enough time to start thinking and planning for their future options.

-To ensure you get the most out of the preparing for adulthood review and transition planning, it is important to help your child or young person to think about what they like and their hopes for the future.
-Some children or young people will need more support to do this, therefore it may be helpful to ask others who know them well what they think.
+It is important to help your child or young person to think about what they like and their hopes for the future.
+This will help you get the most out of the preparing for adulthood review and transition planning.
+Some children or young people will need more support to do this.
+It may be helpful to ask others who know them well what they think.

-At the Year 11 EHCP review meeting, decisions about post-16 options will need to be made.
+At the Year 11 EHCP review meeting, their will need to be decisions about post-16 options.
 Applications for school or college should be made in the autumn term of Year 11 (at age 15).

 To find out more about EHCPs, please visit our pages on Education, Health and Care Plans.